svhelper/usb_cdc-bootloader/README.md

 Open the workspace file in the above folder.

-Build the bootloader and firmware he bootloader
+Build the bootloader and firmware.

+Flash the bootloader to Blue Pill via ST-Link 2.

+Copy firmware.uf2 to the USB drive exposed by the bootloader.

 ## Licensing